hrevans07/honeynet/SETTING UP VIRUTALIZATION.md

 - Relogin to make these changes effective
 ## virt-manager
 - Note this needs to be installed on a machine with a GUI, does not need to be machine that will be doing virtualization
+- This guide will assume that you are using a separate linux host to run virt-manager.
+A VM works for this if you don't have a physical host, so long as it has a GUI.

 Formal documentation for installing virt-manager found @ *https://help.ubuntu.com/community/KVM/VirtManager*
 ```bash